 What is the death rate of mesothelioma?

-The total population in the U.S. in 2022 was more than 333 million people, according to the Census Bureau.
-That means that far less than 1% of Americans will develop mesothelioma each year.
+The total population in the U.S. in 2022 was more than 333 million people, according to the Census Bureau. .009% of the population will ever develop mesothelioma.

 What are the chances of surviving mesothelioma?

 Most mesothelioma patients survive 4-18 months after diagnosis.
 However, some patients have lived 10 years or more.
 Late diagnosis causes people to have slim chances of surviving mesothelioma, but some have become long-term survivors.